 Firman P08003 Remote Start Gas Portable Generator

-No matter what you use the Firman P08003 Remote Start Gas Portable Generator for, it will be able to withstand continuous use.
+No matter what I use the Firman P08003 Remote Start Gas Portable Generator for, it will be able to withstand continuous use.
 This rugged RV generator is ideal for anything from a construction site to a camping trip.

 The generator features a very sturdy frame, with wheels and handles attached for that extra bit of portability.
 The output is pretty decent too, with this generator providing 8000 running watts and 10,000 starting watts.